 Commercial Event Insurance is purchased by filling out the correct Gallagher Insurance form.
-There is a cost of \$50 for commercial event insurance if the unlicensed rider participation is less than 50%.
-If the unlicensed rider participation is more than 50%, a quote from Gallagher Insurance will be provided to the organizer (\$2/non-member).
+There is a cost of \$50 for commercial event insurance.
+Unlicensed rider participation insurance is \$5.50 per non-member.
 Organizers will be invoiced at the completion of their event by the ABA.